dotnet/runtime/docs/design/features/byreflike-generics.md

 Adding `gpAcceptByRefLike` to the metadata of a Generic parameter will be considered a non-breaking binary change.

 Enumerating of constructors/methods on `Span<T>` and `ReadOnlySpan<T>` may throw `TypeLoadException` if `T` is a ByRefLike type.
-See "Troublesome APIs" above for the list of APIs that cause this condition.
+See "Troublesome API mitigation" above for the list of APIs that cause this condition.

 ## <a name="invalid_il_options"></a> Options for invalid IL